 How can I prevent my stretch marks from coming back?

-Patients can help to keep their condition under control with regular SpaMedica maintenance programs, maintaining a healthy weight and keeping the skin healthy and well hydrated.
+Patients can help to keep their condition under control with regular SpaMedica maintenance programs, maintaining a healthy weight, and keeping the skin healthy and well hydrated.
 Fractional treatments and PXL treatments can be performed throughout the year when necessary to keep the stretch marks under control and to continue to stimulate new collagen formation.
 Bi-yearly Zerona laser slimming treatments will help assist you in keeping and maintaining a healthy weight.

 SpaMedica has been serving Toronto stretch mark patients since 1997.
 SpaMedica is Toronto’s and Canada’s oldest, most recognized and reputable laser skin care and cosmetic dermatology centers.
-Patients also have the advantage of seeing one of SpaMedica’s experienced cosmetic dermatologists for some difficult to treat skin conditions.
+Patients also have the advantage of seeing one of SpaMedica’s experienced cosmetic dermatologists for difficult to treat skin conditions.

 How much does it cost to get stretch marks removed?

-Why choose SpaMedica and Dr. Mulholland for my stretch mark reduction and removal program?
+Why choose SpaMedica and Dr. Mulholland?